 - $95,150 per capita

 - FDI Inflow:

 The top personal income tax rate is 12 percent, and the top corporate tax rate is 39 percent.
-Gambling tax revenues are quite high, and overall tax revenue equals 32 percent of GDP.
-Government spending is equivalent to 14.3 percent of total domestic output.
-Gambling revenue has outpaced the growth of public spending, generating considerable surpluses.
+Gambling tax revenues are quite high.
+The overall tax burden equals 28.3 percent of total domestic income.
+Over the past three years, government spending has amounted to 17.4 percent of total output (GDP), and budget surpluses have averaged 14.7 percent of GDP.
+Macau has no public debt.

 The overall regulatory structure is relatively transparent and efficient, with license requirements varying by type of economic activity.
 Macau’s unemployment rate is low, and there is a chronic shortage of skilled workers.
 Monetary stability has been relatively well maintained, but the government funds generous subsidies to households, the elderly, and students, and some of these subsidies have been increased.

 Trade is extremely important to Macao’s economy; the combined value of exports and imports equals 110 percent of GDP.
 There are no tariffs on general imports.
 Nontariff barriers impede some trade.
 In general, government policies do not significantly deter foreign investment.
 The banking-dominated financial sector provides easy access to financing.
 Capital markets remain underdeveloped.